FlorianLudwig/rueckenwind/sphinx/cfg.rst

     rw serv mycoolproject

-The dict is populated before your module is loaded - meaning you can access ``rw.cfg`` withouy worries.
+The dict is populated before your module is loaded - meaning you can access ``rw.cfg`` without worries.
 In circumstances were you are not running through the rw start command you might want to either use ``rw.setup('mycoolproject')`` to load your module (which is what ``rw serv`` does).
 In other circumstances you might just want the config you can use: